 Download files individually by clicking the links or use the checkboxes to add them to your toolbox.

-Subgrantee contracts and agreements formally define the relationship between LIHEAP grantee, local administering agency, and clients.
+Subgrantee contracts and agreements formally define the relationship between LIHEAP grant recipients, local administering agency, and clients.
 This includes expectations, roles, and responsibilities of each party.

 Subgrantee contracts and agreements outline how local agencies will administer LIHEAP funding.
 This includes, but is not limited to providing LIHEAP applications, completing LIHEAP applications, determining eligibility and benefit levels, processing LIHEAP benefit payments, and conducting local outreach.
 Additionally, subgrantee contracts and agreements establish expectations in terms of oversight and accountability (e.g., data exchanges, fiscal integrity, monitoring requirements).

-The requirement for grantees to establish subgrantee contracts and agreements stems from Assurance 10 of the LIHEAP statute (Section 2605(b)(10)).
+The requirement for grant recipients to establish subgrantee contracts and agreements stems from Assurance 10 of the LIHEAP statute (Section 2605(b)(10)).
 OMB Uniform Administrative Requirements also mandate that subgrantees know the requirements, regulations, terms and conditions of their award (45 CFR Part 75).

 The following resources related to LIHEAP business processes are included in the Virtual Library.
 Note: This list is not comprehensive.